PhilipNaudus/simple_site-gh-pages/pages/post_imperial/mulan_rise_of_a_warrior.md

 <figcaption style="text-align: center;"><i>Mulan speaks with her father one last time before her departure.</i></figcaption>
 </figure>

 When she arrives at the army barracks, Mulan she introduces herself as Hua Hu's son.
-A family friend, "Little Tiger," immediately recognizes Mulan and is appaled to see her joining the army.
+A family friend by the name of "Little Tiger" immediately recognizes Mulan and is appaled to see her joining the army.
 When Mulan begs him to keep her secret safe, Little Tiger finally agrees to help Mulan learn how to blend into the army.

 <figure class="big">
 <img class="fillimg lazy" src="/assets/images/articles/mulan_rise_of_a_warrior/mulan_next_to_little_tiger.jpg" alt="Mulan taking a stroll with her friend, Little Tiger." />
 <figcaption style="text-align: center;"><i>Mulan taking a stroll with her friend, Little Tiger.</i></figcaption>
 </figure>

-During training exercizes, Mulan quickly demonstrates herself to be highly skilled in martial arts and earns the respect of many including Wentai, the assistant commander.
+During training exercizes, Mulan quickly demonstrates herself to be highly skilled in martial arts and earns the respect of many men, including Wentai, the assistant commander.
 However, when the army commander orders a strip-search after a valuable jade pendant has dissapeared, Mulan refuses to undress.
 Unable to explain why she must remain clothed, she finally admits to being the theif in a desperate attempt to bring the search to an end.

 <figure class="big">
 <img class="fillimg lazy" src="/assets/images/articles/mulan_rise_of_a_warrior/mulan_escapes.jpg" alt="Mulan escapes from prison with the assistance of Wentai." />
 <figcaption style="text-align: center;"><i>Mulan escapes from prison with the assistance of Wentai.</i></figcaption>
 </figure>

 Mulan is bound and sentenced to death.
 Wentai, certain that Mulan is not a theif, comes to visit her in the prison.
-Mulan reveals her true identity and begs Wentai to burn her body in order to prevent her femininity from being revealed after her execution.
-Wentai agrees but when the Rouran army lauches a suprise attack, Wentai releases Mulan and tells her to escape.
+Mulan reveals her true identity and begs Wentai to burn her body in order to prevent her femininity from being revealed after her execution and Wentai agrees.
+However, when the Rouran army lauches a suprise attack, Wentai releases Mulan and tells her to escape.
 Upon seeing that her comrades are struggling to resist the assault, Mulan rushes forward to challenge the enemy commander and secures the victory.
 As a reward for her service, Mulan is pardoned and promoted to serve as assistant commander alongside Wentai.

 <figure class="big">
 <img class="fillimg lazy" src="/assets/images/articles/mulan_rise_of_a_warrior/mulan_slays_the_enemy_commander.jpg" alt="Mulan delivers a fatal blow to the enemy commander." />